Puppet should natively support bootstrapping from scratch.

 options: —bootstrap (defaults to no) —bootstrap_environment (defaults to bootstrap)

 If these options are on, the client connects to the puppet server and requests a catalog for the bootstrap_environment.
 If that completes successfully, then the client does another run with whatever settings, plugins, config files have been placed down by the bootstrap run.

-#4 Updated by Nigel Kersten almost 3 years ago
+#4 Updated by Nigel Kersten about 3 years ago

 I kind of hate it too.